lancedb/documentation/docs/src/guides/understand-query-perf.md

 ---
-title: "Query Performance Tuning in LanceDB Enterprise | Performance Optimization Guide"
+title: "Query Performance Tuning in LanceDB | Performance Optimization Guide"
-description: "Learn how to optimize query performance in LanceDB Enterprise.
-Includes performance analysis, tuning techniques, and best practices for enterprise workloads."
+description: "Learn how to optimize query performance in LanceDB.
+Includes performance analysis, tuning techniques, and best practices for workloads."
 ---

-# Query Optimization with LanceDB Enterprise
+# Query Optimization with LanceDB

 LanceDB provides two powerful tools for query analysis and optimization: